sourkrouse/showcase/index.md

 For the **Database category**, I used a Room Library database that uses internal storage and a SQL-Lite schema.
 I have several years of experience with SQL database queries and scripting, so I felt confident in showcasing some knowledge with relational databases.
 The original enhancement plan may have been too aggressive for the time requirements, so I downgraded to a simple two-table format with a foreign key in the weights table mapped back to the primary key in the registration table.
 This removed some opportunities to utilize more complex SQL query keywords like “distinct” or “group by”.
 The weight progress list does limit the results to 5 records and there is a button to toggle between ascending or descending order.

+### Weight and See Mobile Application Summary
+I chose the same artifact across all three categories, using this mobile application to produce a fully polished, quality product.
+Developing in Android Studio and using Java code, with an XML front end, it is remarkably similar to the ASP.NET/C# with HTML front end applications I build in my daily role.
+The application includes a login/registration module, an option to add a new weight to your profile, and a display of the last 5 weights entered in a dashboard.
+Although there were several challenges throughout the project, the biggest challenge was being mindful of each potential interaction the user could have with each screen, including device orientation.
+A mobile application includes a manifest file that maps out each step of the workflow and will only allow those steps to be configured in the application.
+Therefore, a user can only go from the login page to the weight dashboard if the manifest file decrees it.
+One key difference between a mobile application and a static HTML application is that each time the device is re-oriented, or a new method is introduced into the workflow, the activities “OnCreate” method is automatically run to generate the new view.
+This means that the app can quickly crash if certain tasks are not separated by execute threads or callable threads.
+In the code example below, the RunOnThread is an object created in the Main Activity but uses the ExecutorService function to run the database call which pulls the user profile ID into a variable.
+It returns the profile ID of the user.

 '''

     package com.zybooks.weighttracker.ui.login;

     import com.zybooks.weighttracker.data.DAO.RegisterDao;
     import com.zybooks.weighttracker.data.InitDb;
     import com.zybooks.weighttracker.data.model.Register;
     import java.util.ArrayList;
     import java.util.List;
     import java.util.concurrent.Callable;
     import java.util.concurrent.ExecutorService;
     import java.util.concurrent.Executors;
     import java.util.concurrent.Future;

     /**
      * Separate class object to run an executor function with Callable() so that the DB Query can be called
      * and a user ID can be returned to the repository object.
 The Callable function allows a return
      * and username/password variables are set with a constructor.
      *
      * Last updated 10/16/2024, by Laura Brooks
      *
      *
      */
     public class RunOnThread {

         private final ExecutorService executorService = Executors.newSingleThreadExecutor();
         private List<Register> foundUserList = new ArrayList<>();
         private RegisterDao registerDao = InitDb.appDatabase.registerDao();
         private String username;
         private String password;
         private volatile int currentUserID = -1;

         // constructor sets the user/pwd variables
         public RunOnThread(String username, String password){
                 this.username = username;
                 this.password = password;

         }

         // runs the ExecutorFunction object in a Callable function on a different thread
         // a separate thread is necessary so the app is not forced closed if there is a DB error. public void getUserId() {
             // using a Future object to call the DB Query in executor Future<Integer> result = executorService.submit(new Callable<Integer>() {
                 // Callable requires the call() function
                 public Integer call() throws Exception {
                     // the other thread - running DB Query, get user ID for return foundUserList = registerDao.getUserList(username, password);

                     if(foundUserList.size() != 1){
                         // more than 1 user found with same username and password return -1;
                     } else {
                         // one user found, return ID
                         return foundUserList.get(0).getId();
                     }

                 }
             });
             // try/catch to get the result from the Future object or the exception try {
                 currentUserID = result.get();
             } catch (Exception e) {
                 // failed
                 currentUserID = -1;
             }
             executorService.shutdown(); // shutdown executor once complete
         }

             // getter method for main activity
             public int getUser() {
                 getUserId();
                 return currentUserID;
             }

     }

 '''